Growing up in a Chinese family

 1 paddy chili (finely cut)

-half tablespoon of Tabasco sauce
+half tablespoon of Tabasco

 3 tablespoons of lime juice